SeanDS/zero/README.md

   - Multiple voltage/current inputs?
   - Grouped components, like whitening filters, that are represented as a single component in the input definition
+  - Parallelised solving (need to be careful about thread safety)

 ## Credits
 Sean Leavey